Franco Mussida

-Franco Mussida (born in Milan, Italy, on 21 March 1947) is an Italian guitar player, composer, and singer.
+Franco Mussida (born 21 March 1947) is an Italian guitarist, composer, and singer.

 Biography

 He is best known as a founder and prominent member of the Italian progressive rock band Premiata Forneria Marconi (PFM), established in the early 1970s and still active.
 An acclaimed guitar player, in 1984 he founded the Centro Professione Musica, a popular and jazz music academy, which is widely recognized as one of the most important examples in its genre both in Italy and abroad.
-Besides working with PFM, Mussida has collaborated with a number of other musical acts and released three solo albums.
+Besides working with PFM, Mussida has collaborated with a number of other musical acts and released four solo albums.

-He is a member, of the Empathic Movement (Empathism) arose in the South of Italy on 2020.